weyoss/redis-smq/packages/redis-smq/docs/api/classes/ExchangeDirect.md

 #### Throws

-When exchange parameters are invalid
+InvalidExchangeParametersError When exchange parameters are invalid

 #### Throws

-When the routing key format is invalid
+InvalidDirectExchangeParametersError When the routing key format is invalid

-#### Throws

-When Redis operations fail

 #### Example